stijn-dejongh/lovecraft_public_domain/raw_converts/di.md

 four months later; and when he did arrive, I was quite anxious to see him, since my condition was at last on the brink of becoming noticeable.
 I had reached a point where I must seek absolute privacy to keep from being discovered.
-But my anxiety was slight as compared with his exuberance over a certain new plan he had hatched while in the Indies&mdash;a plan to be carried out with the aid of a curious drug he had learned of from a native &ldquo;doctor&rdquo; in Haiti.
+But my anxiety was slight as compared with his exuberance over a certain new plan he had hatched while in the Indies--a plan to be carried out with the aid of a curious drug he had learned of from a native  "doctor " in Haiti.
 When he explained that his idea concerned me, I became somewhat alarmed; though in my position there could be little to make my plight worse.
 I had, indeed, considered more than once the oblivion that would come with a revolver or a plunge from the roof to the jagged rocks below.